 • Have job security because the HVAC industry can't be outsourced.

-Every job has sources of stress.
-HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Appropriate experience and tools can help address any concerns.
-Additionally, paid training and a consistent schedule help HVAC professionals reduce some of the most common reasons for work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
+The proper experience and tools can help address any concerns.
+In addition, paid training and a consistent schedule help both installers and technicians avoid some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy objects and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be exhausting.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Lifting heavy items and performing repetitive motions are both common during HVAC work.
+Accessing and servicing large equipment can be tiring.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work in many different cities.
+While a recession can affect any industry, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be required, meaning HVAC professionals can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-New forms of heating and cooling systems use less energy or obtain it from renewable sources including solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for certified HVAC technicians.
+As HVAC systems continue to advance, professional servicing will become even more important.
+Newer models of heating and cooling systems consume less energy or produce it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of industry training.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
 Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can become certified by enrolling in classes at a community college or trade school.
-How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
-Your employer might also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to maximize your capabilities.
+You can become certified by taking classes at a community college or trade school.
+The time it takes to become an HVAC technician relies on the program, which is most often around six months to two years.
+An employer may also require NATE certification.
+An acronym for North American Technician Excellence, this key accreditation further develops your technical knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
+At the same time, HVAC careers don’t require things like advanced math skills.
+While you'll need to know some basic math, most of the HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
-A community college is usually around $5,000 annually.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 per year.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

-A typical workday may vary on the work site as well as your specific skill set.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you will be more likely to keep to a set schedule during normal business hours.
+A typical workday may vary depending on where you work.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you may have more of a set schedule for regular business hours.

-Like we mentioned earlier, every now and then the job will have to be done in inclement weather as well as in difficult-to-reach places.
+As we mentioned before, you should expect the occasional job in severe weather as well as in difficult-to-reach places.
 For roles assisting customers, strong customer service skills are always welcome.

 Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-Since the HVAC industry is growing quickly, your salary should reflect that.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners make between $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
+However, your salary may be dependent on the area's average wages and its cost of living.
 Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.

 • HVAC manager, $72,515 average salary